Douglas Tyndall Wright

 In 1991, he was made an Officer of the Order of Canada.
 In 1993, he was made a Knight (chevalier) in France's Ordre National du Mérite.
 In 1995, he received the Sir John Kennedy Medal from the Engineering Institute of Canada.
 He was a Fellow of the Canadian Academy of Engineering and of the Engineering Institute of Canada.
 He received honorary degrees from Carleton University, Brock University, Memorial University of Newfoundland, Concordia University, Northeastern University, Strathclyde University, Université de Technologie de Compiègne, Université de Sherbrooke, Queen's University, McMaster University, University of Toronto, and the University of Waterloo.

+Wright was visiting professor Universidad Nacional Autónoma de Mexico, 1964, 1966, Université de Sherbrooke, 1966-1967.
+Construction engineering Netherlands and MexicanPavilions Expo, 1967, Palacio de los Deportes (Olympic Sports Palace), Mexico City, 1968, Ontario Place Dome and Forum, 1971.

+He was a Technical Advisor for Toronto Skydome, 1984-1992, renamed Rogers Centre.
+A member of the Premier's Council on Science and Technology, Ontario, 1985-1991, as well as The Prime Minister of Canada National Advisory Board for Science and Technology, 1985-1991.

+Dr Wright was also Canada's representative on Council for International Institute for Applied Systems Analysis IIASA Laxenburg, Austria, 1986-1997, and Prime Minister's personal representative to Council of Ministers of Education, 1990-1991.

 He died on May 21, 2020.